pearcy/DrSneuss.Solution/README.md

 ## Installation

-  1. Download a web browser, such as Apple Safari, Brave, Google Chrome, Microsoft Edge, Mozilla Firefox, or Yandex.
-  2. Navigate to [Repo Name].
-  3. Click the green "Clone or download" button at the right of the screen.
-  4. Select "Download ZIP."

-  6. In your browser, navigate to https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-2.2.106-macos-x64-installer for Mac or https://dotnet.microsoft.com/download/dotnet-core/thank-you/sdk-2.2.203-windows-x64-installer for Windows and click the link "click here to download manually" if the download for .NET Core 2.2 SDK does not start automatically.
+- _Clone or download this repository located at https://github.com/pearcy/DrSneuss.Solution.git
+- _Open the downloaded directory in a text editor of your choice.
+(VSCode, Atom, etc.)
+- _Run \$ dotnet restore to download all dev dependencies_ Ensure that dotnet restore is targeting the directory containing the .csproj file

+- _Open the downloaded directory in a text editor of your choice.
+(VSCode, Atom, etc.)
+- _Run \$ dotnet restore to download all dev dependencies_ Ensure that dotnet restore is targeting the directory containing the .csproj file

-  7. Double-click the downloaded .NET Core 2.2 SDK file and run the installer.
+- Double-click the downloaded .NET Core 2.2 SDK file and run the installer.
-  8. Open your computer's terminal and navigate to the directory bearing the name of the program and containing the top level subdirectories and files.
+- Open your computer's terminal and navigate to the directory bearing the name of the program and containing the top level subdirectories and files.
-  9. Enter the command "dotnet build" in the terminal.
-  10. Enter the command "dotnet run" in the terminal.
-The program should begin to run in the console.

 ### Database Setup Instructions

   In the Factory folder run these commands to run migrations to create a new database
 - dotnet ef migrations add Initial
 - dotnet ef database update

+### Run Program

+- Enter the command "dotnet build" in the terminal.
+- Enter the command "dotnet run" in the terminal.
+The program should begin to run in the console.

 ## Known Bugs